Hare and Wolf

-Hare and Wolf (Thỏ và Sói) a 1990s Vietnamese series of animated short films directed by M.A. Đặng Nhân Lập.
+Hare and Wolf (Thỏ và Sói) is a 1990s Vietnamese series of animated short films directed by M.A. Đặng Nhân Lập.

 History

-Film based on Soviet series Well, just you wait ! and some Southeast Asian folktales.
+Film based on Soviet series Well, Just You Wait! and some Southeast Asian folktales.

 Plot

 Hare and Wolf lives in the same village.
 So the series follows the comical adventures of Wolf, trying to catch - and presumably eat or even sell to China - Hare.
 It features additional characters that usually either help the hare or interfere with the Wolf's plans.